b-cubed-eu/invasimapr/README.md

-This workflow demonstrates a comprehensive workflow for quantifying and visualizing invasion fitness, operationalizing the concepts of **trait centrality**, **trait dispersion**, **interaction strength**, **invasibility**, and **invasion fitness** using simulated site-level species occurrence, abundance, and trait data.
+This workflow demonstrates a comprehensive workflow for quantifying and visualizing invasion fitness, operationalizing the concepts of **trait centrality**, **trait dispersion**, **interaction strength**, **invasion fitness**, **invasibility**, and **invasivenessy** using site-level environment, species occurrence, abundance, and trait data.
 Analyses include calculation of trait-based distances, clustering, trait-space mapping, generalized linear mixed modeling of abundance, and explicit estimation of invasion fitness for hypothetical invaders across a landscape.

 ------------------------------------------------------------------------